Using this website

 Embedding images

-[[My image description IMAGE:https://upload.wikimedia.org/wikipedia/commons/5/5b/Mbira_dzavadzimu_1.jpg]]
+[[My image description https://upload.wikimedia.org/wikipedia/commons/5/5b/Mbira_dzavadzimu_1.jpg]]

 [[My image description IMAGE:/static/images/gallery/TIC_129_Mana_embudzi/0.JPG]]

-There's currently no way to upload images.
+There's currently no way to upload media.
 They need to be hosted elsewhere, e.g. on WordPress, Google Groups, Dropbox, or archive.org.
 If you want your image(s) to be hosted on this site, which makes sense if they are part of public pieces, get in touch.

 Preferences